 1. Participation: Participation in a JML Outdoors Satellite Series event is open to anyone who is an active member of the JML Outdoors Satellite Series.
 Membership is $45 per year, entitles you to fish any Satellite Series tournament anywhere in the country, and is good from date of purchase to date of purchase.
 Memberships can be purchased by clicking on the “Entries & Memberships ” link at the top of the page.
 Then click on the JML logo and scroll down to Tournament Entries.
+Failure to have JML/KAA Membership in good standing will forfeit any entry fee’s paid.

 2. Registration, Entry Fee and Procedures